etsy/oculus/README.md

 Oculus
 ===========

-Oculus is the anomaly correlation component of Etsy's Loupe system.
+Oculus is the anomaly correlation component of Etsy's Kale system.

 It lets you search for metrics, using your choice of comparison algorithms: